Han (Chinese surname)

 Han (韩 (韓, Hán)) is a common Chinese surname.
-The spelling "Han" is based on China's pinyin system and so used throughout Mainland China.
+The spelling "Han" is based on China's pinyin system and so used throughout mainland China.
 Spelling can vary from 'Hon' in Cantonese-speaking areas to 'Hang' in Hainan.
 It is the 15th name on the Hundred Family Surnames poem.

 In 2003, Han (韩) is ranked 25th in China in terms of the number of bearers at around 8 million persons.
-In 2019 it was the 28th most common surname in Mainland China.
+In 2019 it was the 28th most common surname in mainland China.

 Less common Chinese surnames romanized as Han include: 寒 (Hán) and 汉/漢 (Hàn).

-Four Chinese Origins of '韩'
+Four Chinese origins of '韩'

-From '姬' surname
+From the '姬' surname

 '姬' (Jì) is an ancient Chinese surname.
 It is an alternate surname of the Yellow Emperor (Gongsun Xuanyuan) and the Zhou ruling family.
 A descendant of King Wu of Zhou, Wan, was given land in Hanyuan.
 Wan's descendants created the State of Han during the Warring States period.
 When the state was conquered by Qin in 230 BC, members of the ruling family adopted Han '韩' as their surname.